 Continental Motors Inc. (CMI), working with its Chinese parent AVIC International, is planning to invest in a line of diesel engines ranging from 160 hp to 350 hp or more.
 At the same time, CMI is pursuing the supplemental type certificate market, recently obtaining the first for a diesel option on the Cirrus S22 and turning its attention next to the Cessna 182.
 CMI President Rhett Ross stresses that the company plans to continue to support the aviation gasoline market and sees it ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "CMI, AVIC Team On Diesel Engine Line".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "CMI, AVIC Team On Diesel Engine Line".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.